johnyse99/Java-SmartPos-System/README.md

 mvn clean compile exec:java
 ```

-## 📝 License
+---

+📄 **License**
-This project is licensed under the [MIT License](LICENSE).
+This project is distributed under the MIT license.
+Its purpose is strictly educational and research-based, developed as an Applied Java solution.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.